documentationfor yFiles for HTML 3.0.0.1

 User Interaction

-In addition to the user interaction that is supported for grouping, you can press Ctrl+- to collapse a selected group node and Ctrl++ to expand it.
-This can be configured on the child input mode NavigationInputMode of both GraphEditorInputMode and GraphViewerInputMode.
+In addition to the user interaction supported for grouping, you can press Alt+ to collapse a selected group node and Alt+ to expand it.
+Users can toggle between the collapsed and expanded state using either Alt+Shift ⇧{left}] or kbd:[AltShift ⇧+.
+This behavior can be configured using the child input mode NavigationInputMode of both GraphEditorInputMode and GraphViewerInputMode.

 NavigationInputMode.allowCollapseGroup

-Enables or disables the collapse group shortcut Ctrl+-.
+Enables or disables the collapse group shortcut Alt+.

 NavigationInputMode.allowExpandGroup

-Enables or disables the expand group shortcut Ctrl++.
+Enables or disables the expand group shortcut Alt+.

-Entering or exiting a group node as described in [folding-local_root] can also be triggered via keyboard.
-Press Ctrl+Enter to enter a selected group node and Ctrl+Backspace to exit the current root node.
+Entering or exiting a group node as described in Advanced Insights on Folding can also be triggered via the keyboard.
+Press Alt+ to enter a selected group node, and press Alt+ to exit the current root node.

 NavigationInputMode.allowEnterGroup

-Enables or disables the enter group shortcut Ctrl+Enter.
+Enables or disables the enter group shortcut Alt+.

 NavigationInputMode.allowExitGroup

-Enables or disables the exit group shortcut Ctrl+Backspace.
+Enables or disables the exit group shortcut Alt+.

-By default, these actions are enabled on GraphEditorInputMode and disabled on GraphViewerInputMode since we consider them graph modifications.
-If your use case requires these actions, enabling them for GraphViewerInputMode is perfectly fine.
+By default, these actions are enabled on GraphEditorInputMode and disabled on GraphViewerInputMode, as they are considered graph modifications.
+If your use case requires these actions, enabling them for GraphViewerInputMode is perfectly acceptable.

-In this section, we provide more details for the types introduced above in section Working with Folding.
+In this section, we provide more details for the types introduced in Working with Folding.

 FoldingManager keeps track of the folding views it has created and can manage an arbitrary number of folding views.
-Typically however you’ll need just one of them for displaying in your GraphComponent.
+Typically, however, you’ll need just one for displaying in your GraphComponent.
 If you have several views, each one can have different folded groups and even show a different part of the master graph.

 All views are synchronized.
-This means that changes in a view graph are immediately propagated to the master graph.
+This means that changes in a view graph are immediately propagated to the master graph and the other view graphs.
 Similarly, changes in the master graph are immediately propagated to all views.

 A folder can have a different layout and style, and different labels and ports than its corresponding master item.
-These properties of a folder are stored in the FolderNodeState class, and shared between all folders of the same master node for all folded views.
+These properties of a folder are stored in the FolderNodeState class and shared between all folders of the same master node for all folded views.
 Similar states exist for edges that are incident to a folder, and the labels and ports of folders.
-These states are called folding states, and sometimes view states.
-All of them are managed by FoldingManager and described in more detail in the following section The State of Folded Elements.
+These states are called folding states or view states.
+All of them are managed by FoldingManager and described in more detail in The State of Folded Elements.

 The following figure summarizes these relations of FoldingManager, IFoldingView, their graphs, and the folding states.